The 30-second summary.

 - Aftermarket red leather strap

 This watch will be shipped via FedEx International Door-to-Door.This is a vintage timepiece.
 Please expect signs of ageing and wear.
 Watch is checked to be in working condition when shipped.
-International sales are final; buyers are advised to ask all questions before purchase.
+Buyers are advised to ask all questions before purchase.
 Accuracy of watch cannot be guaranteed and there might be unexpected issues due to its age; servicing is recommended for practical everyday use.

 Price in US Dollars ($)